Measles vaccines: Canadian Immunization Guide

 • GamaSTAN® (immunoglobulin [human]), Grifols Therapeutics LLC.
 (Ig)

-• Gammagard®(immunoglobulin [human]), Shire Pharma Canada Inc. (Ig)
+• Gammagard Liquid® (immunoglobulin [human]), Takeda Canada Inc. (Ig)

-All Ig products are only available through the Canadian Blood Services (CBS).
-For complete prescribing information, consult the CBS website and the product leaflet or information contained within the product monograph available through Health Canada's Drug Product Database.
+All Ig products that may be used for measles post-exposure prophylaxis (PEP) are only available through the Canadian Blood Services (CBS) and Héma Québec (HQ).
+The human Ig dosages recommended for measles PEP may differ from what is contained in product monographs as measles PEP is an off-label use for most of these products.
+For recommended dosages, please refer to Tables 2 to 4 for additional information.
+For complete prescribing information, consult the CBS or HQ websites and the product leaflet or information contained within the product monograph available through Health Canada's Drug product database.

 Immunogenicity